pingcap/docs/tidb-cloud/tidb-cloud-security-password-authentication.md

 ---
 title: Password Authentication
-summary: Learn how to sign up, sign in and sign out.
+summary: Learn how to manage TiDB Cloud console passwords and how to enable multi-factor authentication (MFA).
 ---

 # Password Authentication